 Since its inception in 2000, the EU Water Framework Directive (WFD) has fostered a transformation in river basin management.
-In order to meet the Directive's need for holistic River Basin Management Plans, hydrological catchment models are increasingly used to predict the impact of environmental change on the flow characteristics and water quality of European rivers.
+In order to meet the Directive's need for holistic River Basin Management Plans (RBMP), hydrological catchment models are increasingly used to predict the impact of environmental change on the flow characteristics and water quality of European rivers.

 The WFD seeks to prevent the deterioration of ground and surface water bodies, and achieve good ecological and chemical status in water courses.
 This requires the management of a range of chemical contaminants, including pesticides, and their supply to water courses.
 Metaldehyde (a synthetic aldehyde pesticide used globally in agriculture) has been identified as an emerging contaminant of concern.
 Metaldehyde is a particular problem because it is highly stable in water, can be very mobile in the environment, and is ineffectively removed by drinking water treatment processes.